sid0791/Health_AI_V1/APPLICATION_PHASES.md

 - **Production-ready**: Follows best practices for security, performance, and maintainability

 ---
 Authoritative, phase-by-phase execution plan for HealthCoachAI.
-This file MUST remain fully aligned with PROMPT_README_COMBINED.md and governs scope, sequencing, quality bars, and acceptance gates for all code and documentation in this repository.
+This file MUST remain fully aligned with PROMPT_README_COMBINED.md and governs scope, sequencing, quality bars, and acceptance gates for all code and documentation.

 Guiding principles
 - Build an end-to-end, production-ready, launch-ready application (native iOS + Android; optional web if added) with real backend, AI, data, security, infra, and CI/CD.